3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Is Stockholm Expensive?

 Stockholm is expensive.
 There’s no getting around this.
-You can still enjoy Stockholm on a budget, especially if you stay in a hostel or budget accommodation.
+You can still enjoy your 3 days in Stockholm on a budget, especially if you stay in a hostel or budget accommodation.

 An easy way to save money during your trip to Stockholm is to buy a Stockholm Pass.
 This will give you free or reduced entry to many of the main attractions in the city, saving you a lot of money.